CliveC99/pp5/README.md

  11. Create a 'Procfile'
  12. Inside the Procfile add `web: gunicorn your_project_name.wsgi`
  13. In the terminal add, commit and push.
+ 14. Ensure DEBUG = False in settings.py when making final deployment